Overview

 Guide & Porter

-• Highly Qualified, English-speaking, knowledgeable trekking Guides with their salary, accommodation, food, and airfare.
+• 1 English-speaking, knowledgeable trekking Guide with their salary, accommodation, food, and airfare.

 • 1 helpful porter for 2 trekkers to carry your trekking equipment and personal stuff with their salary, accommodation, and food.